Online Social Networks: Threats and Solutions: Introduction

-As the use of online social networks becomes progressively more embedded into the everyday lives of users, personal information becomes easily exposed and abused.
-Information harvesting, by both the online social network operator itself and by third-party commercial companies, has recently been identified as a significant security concern for OSN users.
-Companies can use the harvested personal information for a variety of purposes, all of which can jeopardize a user's privacy.
-For example, companies can use collected private information to tailor online ads according to a user's profile~\cite{tucker2010social}, to gain profitable insights about their customers, or even to share the user's private and personal data with the government~\cite{prism}.
-This information may include general data, such as age, gender, and income; however, in some cases more personal information can be exposed, such as the user's sexual orientation~\cite{jernigan2009gaydar} and even if the user consumed addictive substances~\cite{kosinski2013private}.
-These privacy issues become more alarming when considering the nature of online social networks: information can be obtained on a network user without even directly accessing that individual's online profile; personal details can be inferred solely by collecting data on the user's friends~\cite{mislove}.
+As the use of \s{OSNs} becomes progressively more embedded \s{in users' daily lives}, personal information becomes easily exposed and abused.
+Information harvesting, by both the \s{OSN} operator itself and by third-party commercial companies, has recently been identified as a significant security concern for OSN users.
+Companies can \s{exploit} the harvested personal information for a variety of purposes, all of which can jeopardize a user's privacy.
+For example, companies can use collected private information to tailor online ads according to a user's profile~\cite{tucker2011social}, to gain profitable insights about their customers, or even to share the user's private and personal data with the government~\cite{prism}.
+This information may include general data, such as age, gender, and income; however, in some cases more \s{delicate and potentially harmful} information can be exposed, such as the user's sexual orientation~\cite{jernigan2009gaydar} and if the user \s{has} consumed addictive substances~\cite{kosinski2013private}.
+These privacy \s{concerns} become more alarming when considering the nature of OSNs: information \s{regarding a network user} can be obtained without even directly accessing \s{the} individual's online profile; personal details can be inferred solely by collecting data on the user's friends~\cite{mislove}.